mingchuno/akka-persistence-no-ops/README.md

 # akka-persistence-no-ops

 Akka persistence plugin with no ops for testing.
-This plugin does *NOT* save any message or snapshot to any unerlying storage.
-Use it for testing only!
+This plugin does **NOT** persist any message or snapshot to **ANY** unerlying storage.
+Use it for testing purpose only!

 ## Installation